 Mark your calendars people!
 Google announced that the official switch from legacy to enhanced campaigns starts on July 22, 2013.
-Not only is this a severe bummer for advertisers who love control, but Google is acting as if it’s a godsend!
+Not only is this a severe bummer for advertisers and ppc agencies who love control, but Google is acting as if it’s a godsend!
 Flexing their almighty power.

 Granted, yes, it is nice for the mom & pops who manage their own accounts to not worry about creating multiple campaigns per device.
 But were they actually doing that anyway?

 As the pressure mounts to dominate the mobile market, I’m very certain that enhanced campaigns is Google’s way of “gently” pushing advertisers to adopt the new idea of less control.
 With added hopes of advertisers creating mobile optimized versions of their sites (which by all means, is a good idea).
 And by doing so, advertisers will automatically bid as aggressively on mobile as they do on desktops, laptops, and tablets.

 Let me take you through some of the good, the bad, the ugly AND the ehh… things about Google’s new enhanced campaigns.